UK Budget Tax Changes

 National Minimum Wage Increases

-The National Living Wage and Minimum Wage rates increase from April 2025:
+The National Living Wage and Minimum Wage rates increased from April 2025 (now in effect):

 Category Current Rate April 2025 Rate Increase